 Synaptic Street Creative is dedicated to life-long learning, vital to the human condition.
 As global citizens, we approach all projects with a whole-world philosophy in effort to teach critical and transformative perspective.

-We are committed to creative content and events that support fundraising for international development projects.
+We are committed to creative content and events that support fundraising for international and domestic community development projects.

 Yes, we really can eradicate malaria.
 Malaria occurs in nearly 100 countries worldwide, exacting a huge toll on human health and imposing a heavy social and economic burden in developing countries, particularly in Sub-Saharan Africa and South Asia.
 An estimated 207 million people suffered from the disease in 2012, and about 627,000 died.
 About 90 percent of the deaths were in Sub-Saharan Africa, and 77 percent were among children under age 5.